 Why Do Parrots Crush Their Own Eggs?

-Parrots may also crush their eggs, either accidentally or purposefully.
-The primary reason is that your parrot’s eggs are soft-shelled.
-This may be caused by:
+Parrots may crush their eggs accidentally or purposefully.
+This can happen because the parrot’s eggs are soft-shelled.
+This can be due to:

 - High temperatures or extreme humidity levels